Stuart-Wilcox/servepy/README.md

 ###### protocol
 Contains the request protocol string, ex: ```HTTP/1.1```
 ###### query
 This property is a ```dict``` containing a property for each query string parameter in the route.
-If there is no query string, it is ```{}```; an empty dictionary.
+If there is no query string, it is ```{}```; an empty dictionary
 ###### route
-Contains the currently-matched route, a string.
+Contains the currently-matched route, a string
 ###### stale
 Indicates whether the request is "stale", and it is the opposite of fresh.
 (See req.fresh)
 ###### xhr
-A Boolean property that is ```True``` if the request's ```X-Requested-With``` header is "XMLHttpRequest", indicating that the request was issued by a client library such as JQuery.
+A Boolean property that is ```True``` if the request's ```X-Requested-With``` header is "XMLHttpRequest", indicating that the request was issued by a client library such as JQuery
 #### Methods
 ###### accepts(types)
 Checks if the specified content types are acceptable, based on the request’s ```Accept``` HTTP header field.
-The method returns the best match, or if none of the specified content types is acceptable, returns ```False``` (in which case, the application should respond with 406 "Not Acceptable").
+The method returns the best match, or if none of the specified content types is acceptable, returns ```False``` (in which case, the application should respond with 406 "Not Acceptable")
 ###### get(field)
 Returns the specified HTTP request header field (case-insensitive match).
-The Referrer and Referer fields are interchangeable.
+The Referrer and Referer fields are interchangeable
 ###### is_type(type)
 Returns the matching content type if the incoming request’s ```Content-Type``` HTTP header field matches the MIME type specified by the type parameter.
-Returns ```False``` otherwise.
+Returns ```False``` otherwise
-###### param(name [, defaultValue])
-Deprecated.
-Use either req.params, req.body or req.query, as applicable.

 ### Response